SysKitTeam/docs-point/governance-and-automation/automated-workflows/policy-automation.md

 # Rules

-The Rules feature **lets you create rules for auto-applying policies** based on conditions - be it predefined in Syskit Point, but also your custom metadata.
+The Rules feature **lets you create rules for auto-applying policies** based on conditions - be it predefined in Syskit Point or your custom metadata.

 {% hint style="information" %}
 Available conditions are explained in more detail in the [Conditions section](#conditions)